RelationalAI VS Code Extension

 extension), then you can send an entire fenced code block like this:

-```rel type=install&id=profit
+```rel type=model&id=profit

-def profit[t] = revenue[t] - cost[t]
+def profit[t]: revenue[t] - cost[t]

 ```

 Furthermore, you don't have to select the entire block to send it.
-You can put your cursor inside the code block and do shift+enter
+You can put your cursor anywhere inside the code block and do shift+enter

 Outline view